Document Type | Modernised |

 To all kind of estates I mean for to trudge!

-Ambidexter, nay he is a fellow if ye knew all:
+Ambidexter, nay he is a fellow if you knew all:

 Cease for a while, hereafter hear more you shall.